man > B(3perl)

 DESCRIPTION

-It is the module used to implement the "backends" of the Perl compiler.
-Usage of the
+the module used to implement the "backends" of the Perl compiler.
+Usage of the compiler does not

 OVERVIEW

-Perl interpreter; typically these functions return objects from the B::SV and B::OP
+interpreter; typically these functions return objects from the B::SV and B::OP classes, or their

-classes, or their derived classes.
-These classes in turn define methods for querying the
+derived classes.
+These classes in turn define methods for querying the resulting objects about

 Utility Functions